bryce/onlinecalculatortest/CalcTestPlan.md

 ### Accessibility

 There are no specific overall requirements for accessibility of the site so we will follow WCAG 2.0A standards.
-This will ensure the site has basic accessiblility for a wide range of people with disabilities
+This will ensure the site has basic accessibility for a wide range of people with disabilities

 WCAG 2.0A criteria is listed below:
 https://www.w3.org/WAI/WCAG20/quickref/?currentsidebar=%23col_overview&levels=aa%2Caaa&technologies=pdf%2Cflash%2Csl#top